-"Our customers count on us for reliable service every time they flip the switch, and we're making necessary investments so we can deliver on that expectation," said Sarah Fliszar, regional operations director for the utility.
+"Our customers count on us for reliable service every time they flip the switch, and we're making necessary investments so we can deliver on that expectation," said Sarah Fliszar, regional operations director.
 "These investments in our communities will pay off in stronger reliability at a time when demand is especially heavy with warmer summertime weather."